RasmusKnothNielsen/Advanced_Python/1._Introduction/notes.md

 Dictionaries
 Very quick to get things from, since it's nearly instantanious.
 Uses a hash function to save and find the key
+- Mutable
+- Ordered in new version of Python
 > d = {"name": "Rasmus", "color": "Orange"}
 >d["name"]
 >"Rasmus"